Key Protection Behind Alabama Termite Control Bond

 Can the Alabama Termite Eradication and Control Work Bond Cover Expenses Related to Structural Damage Caused by Termites During the Bond Term?

 An uncommon question that may arise among consumers regarding the Alabama Termite Eradication and Control Work Bond concerns its coverage for expenses related to structural damage caused by termites during the bond term.
 Consumers may wonder whether the bond extends to cover the costs of repairing or mitigating damage to their homes or properties resulting from termite infestations that occur despite the termite control services provided by the bonded company.
-The answer depends on the specific terms outlined in the bond agreement and the regulations set forth by the Alabama Department of Agriculture and Industries.
-While some bonds may offer coverage for structural damage caused by termites, others may require separate insurance coverage for such expenses.
+The answer depends on the specific terms of the bond agreement and the regulations set by the Alabama Department of Agriculture and Industries.
+While some bonds may cover structural damage caused by termites, others may require separate insurance coverage for such losses.
 Consumers should consult with their termite control company and review the bond agreement to clarify the extent of coverage for structural damage.

 Are There Provisions for Bond Claims If Termite Infestations Persist Despite Repeated Treatment by the Bonded Termite Control Company?